SidoPillai/blockchain/README.md

 Sign inputs for raw transaction (serialized, hex-encoded).
 The second optional argument (may be null) is an array of previous transaction outputs that this transaction depends on but may not yet be in the block chain
 ```

+#### 8. Network Commands
+1. getnetworkinfo: Returns information about the state of the peer-to-peer network.
+2. getpeerinfo: Returns data about each connection network node.
+3. getconnectioncount: Returns the number of connections to other nodes.

+**Key Terms:** <br>
+**- Peer-to-peer network:** A network of computers that allows information to be shared across users.

+#### 9. Mining Commands